Shahbag: Culture

 The Basanta Utsab (Festival of Spring) takes place every 14 February—the first day of spring, according to the reformed Bangladeshi calendar.
-Basanta Utsab has become a major festival in Dhaka since it was first celebrated in Shahbag in the 1960s.
+Basanta Utsab has become a major festival in Dhaka since it was first celebrated in Shahbagh in the 1960s.
 Face painting, wearing yellow clothes (signifying Spring), music, and local fairs are typical of the many activities associated with the festival, which often also includes themes associated with Valentine's Day.

-Shahbag is also a focal point of the Pohela Baishakh (the Bengali New Year) festival, celebrated every 14 April following the revised Bengali Calendar, and now the biggest carnival in Dhaka.
+Shahbagh is also a focal point of the Pohela Boishakh (the Bengali New Year) festival, celebrated every 14 April following the revised Bengali Calendar, and now the biggest carnival in Dhaka.
 From 1965 to 1971 the citizens of Dhaka observed the festival as a day of protest against the Pakistani regime.
 Other local traditions associated with the festival include the Boishakhi Rally and the Boishakhi Mela begun by the Institute of Fine Arts (now Faculty of Fine Arts) and the Bangla Academy respectively.
 In addition, Chayanaut Music School began the tradition of singing at dawn under the Ramna Batamul (Ramna Banyan tree).
 In 2001, a suicide bomber killed 10 people and injured 50 others during the Pohela Baishakh festivals.
 The Harkat-ul-Jihad-al-Islami, an Islamic militant group, was alleged to be behind the incident.

-Books and movies figure prominently in the cultural life of Shahbag.
-The biggest book fair in Bangladesh is held every February on the premises of the Bangla Academy in Shahbag.
+Books and movies figure prominently in the cultural life of Shahbagh.
+The biggest book fair in Bangladesh is held every February on the premises of the Bangla Academy in Shahbagh.
 The only internationally recognised film festival in Bangladesh—the Short and Independent Film Festival, Bangladesh—takes place every year at the National Public Library premises.
 The organisers of the film festival, the Bangladesh Short Film Forum, have their offices in Aziz Market.
-Aparajeyo Bangla, a sculpture in memory of Bangladesh Liberation War, is also in Shahbag.
+Aparajeyo Bangla, a sculpture in memory of Bangladesh Liberation War, is also in Shahbagh.